monero-project/monero/README.md

 Build monero: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`

-Note: you may encounter the following error, when compiling the latest version of monero as a normal user:
+Note: you may encounter the following error when compiling the latest version of Monero as a normal user:

 ```
 LLVM ERROR: out of memory